MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

 * **User Trust**: Builds confidence among users that their interactions with the app are secure, which is essential for user adoption and engagement.

-You can enable the following authentication methods for your API-based message extension:
+You can implement authentication in API-based message extensions to provide secure and seamless access to applications.
+If your message extension requires authentication, add the `authorization` property under `composeExtensions` in app manifest and define the type of authentication for your application by setting the `authType` property under `authorization`.
+To enable authentication for your message extension, update your app manifest with any of the following authentication methods:

-* **Secret service authentication**: Implement secret service authentication to use a secret token known only to the app and the API service to authenticate requests.
-For more information, see [API secret service authentication](api-based-secret-service-auth.md).
+* **API key authentication**: Implement API key authentication to use a key token known only to the app and the API service to authenticate requests.
+API key authentication involves using a unique key to verify the identity of users or apps accessing your API-based message extension app through an API.
+The key must be registered in Microsoft Teams.
+When users interact with your API-based message extension, Teams uses the API key to authenticate with your API.
+You can register through the Developer Portal for Teams and update the app manifest with the appropriate configuration.
+For more information, see [API key authentication](../../messaging-extensions/api-based-secret-service-auth.md).

-* **Microsoft Entra authentication**: Microsoft Entra is a comprehensive identity and access management solution that provides secure authentication for API-based message extensions.
+* **SSO authentication**: Microsoft Entra is a comprehensive identity and access management solution that provides secure authentication for API-based message extensions.
 It ensures that only authenticated users can access your app’s features within Microsoft Teams.

   You can implement authentication in API-based message extension to provide secure and seamless access to app.
 If your message extension requires authentication, update your app manifest as follows: